Ed-Barahona/dev-dns/README.md

 Port 53 is a priviliged port, to capture DNS requests the app must run as root (sudo).

-The A record maps a name to one or more IP addresses, when the IP are known and stable.
+The A record maps a name to one or more IP addresses.

 The CNAME record maps a name to another name.
 It should only be used when there are no other records on that name.